Measure bound for translation surfaces with short saddle connections: Semianalytic period coordinate charts

 (note that if $t' = t''$, then $t_{\ell-1}'= t_{\ell-1}''$, since our surfaces are in the multi-sector $V$ and so satisfy conditions given by (\ref{item:vert}) in Section \ref{sec:vk}).

 We will define a map $P$ on the subset of $\P V$ given by

 Define $P$ by

 where $X$ is the distinguished representative produced by the plumbing construction for the projective equivalence class with coordinates $(s_2,\ldots,s_n,t)$.
 We use the common value for coordinates at lower levels; coordinates at higher levels will only affect the scaling of periods on the right, so the ratios are still well-defined.
-Since each $P_k$ is ratio of periods, to finish the proof in this case, it suffices to find some $k$ such that $P_k([X'])\ne P_k([X''])$.
-So it is sufficient to show that $P$ is injective.
-In our proof we will need to make the set $V$ sufficiently small, by choosing the $\epsilon$ in Section \ref{sec:vk} sufficiently small.
-It is clearly crucial that this choice depends only on $\bar X$, not on $X',X''$ (or $S$).

-Our strategy is to get injectivity of $P$ by estimating the derivative and then integrating.
-We will work with the distinguished representative $X$ of the projective equivalence class throughout.